open-organization/open-org-definition/open_org_maturity_model.md

 - The organization routinely solicits feedback, and promotes an obvious and accessible method for collecting it from both internal stakeholders and external parties

-- The organization provides opportunities for its members to learn about other aspects of the organization, and promotes continuous learning by offering programs and events
+- The organization provides opportunities for its members to learn about other aspects of the organization, and fosters continuous learning by offering programs and events

-- Members of the organization regularly discuss their roles in the organization's goals and strategies, as well as their progress on projects, key metrics and performance indicators
+- Members of the organization regularly discuss their roles in the organization's goals and strategies, as well as their progress on projects, key metrics, and performance indicators

 - The organization provides structured processes, clear frameworks and guidance for collective decision-making and problem-solving, and members use it regularly